Special Functions for Heat Kernel Expansion: Odd-dimensional case

 Let us consider some informative calculations.
 We put $\omega=\sigma$.
 The key fact in the proof of Theorem \ref{th2} was the inequality $m>0$, thanks to which we have used the series expansion (\ref{odd1}).
-Now we are going to study the limit transition $m\to+0$ for a special case.
+Now we study the limit transition $m\to+0$ for a special case.
 Indeed, the functions from (\ref{fun}) have the following behavior near zero

 This leads to the appearance of negative powers of the variable $s$ in the second equality for $n<1$.
 Hence, the decomposition at zero is destroyed.
 This means that either we have to use a different ansatz or impose additional restrictions.
 Let us choose the second way and consider the case, when $a_n=\delta_{n0}$.
-Also, we put $\Delta^{1/2}=1$ for convenience.
+We also put $\Delta^{1/2}=1$ for convenience.

 Firstly, we consider one-dimensional situation.
-In the case we can compute the integral (\ref{i}) for $m=0$ explicitly.
+In the case we can compute the integral in (\ref{i}) for $m=0$ explicitly.
 It is equal to

 where

 and